Synerty/synerty-peek/docs/deploy_release/DeployPeekRelease.rst

 services (Grant "Login as Service").

 #.
 Run "services.msc"
 #.
-Find the peek server service
+Find the peek logic service
 #.
 Open the properties of the service
 #.
 Goto the LogOn tab
 #.
 Enter the password twice and hit OK